Mont-Libre Agile Learning Centre

-Mont-Libre Agile Learning Centre (Mont-Libre) is an independent inclusive multi-age bilingual democratic learning centre servicing children who are registered for homeschooling in Quebec, Canada.
-Mont-Libre Agile Learning Centre is part of the alternative education movement and is the first democratic learning centre to be established in the province of Quebec.
-Mont-Libre is located in the borough of La Petite Patrie, Montreal.
-The centre was founded in response to the desperate need for a space to support children and their families who do not fit into the traditional school system.
-The founders of Mont-Libre, Marc-Alexandre Prud'homme and others, also founded the Quebec Network of Democratic Schools (RÉDAQ).
+Mont-Libre Agile Learning Centre (Mont-Libre) is an independent (i.e. fee-charging) inclusive multi-age and bilingual democratic learning centre servicing children who are registered for homeschooling in Quebec, Canada.

+Mont-Libre was founded on January 9th, 2017.
+It is the first democratic learning centre of its kind in Quebec.
+The centre is located in the urban borough of La Petite Patrie, Montreal.